What do I need to be eligible?

 * Pittsburgh Online Academy is the only online/cyber high school that qualifies students for The Promise scholarship.

 Students must maintain a cumulative grade point average of 2.0 and complete a full-time course load as defined by the school they attend, usually 12–16 credits.
 Check with your school for their definition of full-time.
 Academic progress will be reviewed by The Promise at the end of each school year.
 Part-time enrollment is not funded by The Promise.
+Students must complete FAFSA (Free Application for Federal Student Aid) each year while in post-secondary before Promise can be processed.

 If you’ve failed to meet continued eligibility, you can attend school without The Promise scholarship and earn the credits and/or GPA needed to be reinstated.
 Sometimes students are able to utilize their Promise scholarship for summer school.
 The funding of summer coursework is considered annually at The Promise’s March board meeting.
 If approved, students may access un-used Promise funds from their current year’s Promise award, but no more than one semester of funding, to pay for covered costs.